Police Command Staff

 Sergeant McMillan is a 2006 graduate of Williamsburg High School.
 In 2007 he enlisted in the United States Army National Guard.
 He deployed in support of Operation Iraqi Freedom in 2008, working with the Iraqi Border Patrol in the Al-Anbar Province of Iraq.
 In 2013 he was appointed to his first law enforcement position as a police officer with Batavia Police Department.
 During his time at Batavia PD, he held the position of K-9 Handler and in 2017 was promoted to the rank of Sergeant.
 In 2021 he was awarded the Criminal Investigations award by the Clermont County Chamber of Commerce for numerous large quantity seizures of narcotics, firearms, and other illegal contraband.

 Sergeant McMillan joined the Goshen Township Police Department in 2021.
 He was promoted to Detective in 2022, where he was recognized for his investigative efforts with Criminal Investigations awards from Cincinnati Crime Stoppers and the Clermont County Chamber of Commerce.
-He was promoted to Sergeant in 2023 and currently serves as a night shift supervisor. Â
+He was promoted to Sergeant in 2023 and now serves as the Detective Sergeant.